Foxconn founder says hopes to import BioNTech COVID shots for Taiwan

-Terry Gou, the billionaire founder of major Apple Inc (AAPL.O) supplier Foxconn, said on Saturday his charity plans to apply to import 5 million doses of BioNTech SE's (22UAy.DE) COVID-19 vaccine into Taiwan, which is tackling a spike in infections.
+TAIPEI (Reuters) - Terry Gou, the billionaire founder of major Apple Inc supplier Foxconn, said on Saturday his charity plans to apply to import 5 million doses of BioNTech SE’s COVID-19 vaccine into Taiwan, which is tackling a spike in infections.

 After recording just a handful of daily infections for months, Taiwan is currently dealing with relatively large numbers of community transmissions.
-It has only vaccinated around 1% of its more than 23 million people, though it has almost 30 million shots on order, from AstraZeneca Plc (AZN.L), Moderna Inc (MRNA.O) and two domestic firms.
+It has only vaccinated around 1% of its more than 23 million people, though it has almost 30 million shots on order, from AstraZeneca Plc, Moderna Inc and two domestic firms.

 The Chinese-claimed island has blamed Beijing for nixing a deal earlier this year for BioNTech vaccines, which China denies.
 Facing pressure from opposition parties, the government says it will allow companies to apply to it to import vaccines.